 It’s well known and widely accepted that the little things in one’s life can bring the most comfort or happiness.
 Our team definitely appreciates the little things and uses them to keep them going.
 One team member keeps up their positivity by making a cup of tea, while others take daily walks, video chat with coworkers as well as family and friends, listen to music, and unwind with a beer (after hours of course!).
-All the small things have a strong positive impact on mental health in any situation and shouldn’t be taken for granted.
+A couple have even suggested that we maybe look into Online Corporate team building activities as a way to relax and have fun with eachother, while also continuing to foster the teamwork and skills that are so important within a business, which is something we may well do.
+All the small everyday things have a strong positive impact on mental health in any situation and shouldn’t be taken for granted.

 Keep it Light

 Beyond the more serious and practical work from home insights our team has learned and shared, collectively we’ve found that keeping things light can be a great way to adjust.
-While taking your work seriously is important both in the office and from your home workspace, not taking yourself too seriously opens the door to a lighter more fun atmosphere.
+Initially when we started out, we did come across a few blogs and many companies (like Fusion Connect) offering reliable tools to work remotely.
+What we learnt from all of these was that, while taking your work seriously is important both in the office and from your home workspace, not taking yourself too seriously opens the door to a lighter more fun atmosphere.
 The Lockdata team celebrates with virtual happy hours, plans game nights, and puts themselves out there, in games like #MemeOurTeam, to inject our remote culture with much needed doses of laughter.

 Share your Experience!